freest-lang/freest-lang.github.io/getting started/linear-channels.md

 Functions that accept a channel end of type `T ; a` and return the same channel end, this time at time `a` are quite common in FreeST.
 The channel may then be used in the continuation.

-Let us know look at a function that produces an `IntPred`, that is to say that consumes a channel end of type `dualof IntPred`.
+Let us now look at a function that produces an `IntPred`, that is to say that consumes a channel end of type `dualof IntPred`.
 The function receives a predicate, a channel end of type `dualof IntPred ; a` and a returns the channel at type `a`, for `a` a linear session type.

 ```freest
 serveIntPred : (Int -> Bool) -> forall a . dualof IntPred ; a -> a